Glendale Truck Accident Lawyers | Phillips Law Group

 Having an experienced legal team on your side after a truck accident is very important.
-The legal team at Phillips Law Group has obtained over $750 million in compensation for personal injury victims.
+The legal team at Phillips Law Group has obtained over $1 billion in compensation for personal injury victims.
 Founding partner Jeffrey Phillips is a Top 10 member of the Trucking Trial Lawyers Association, an invitation-only group of the top 10 attorneys in a state or region who serve truck crash victims.

 Contact our Glendale truck accident lawyers to learn more about your legal options.
 Your initial consultation with us is 100 percent free and confidential.
 We work on a contingency fee basis which means there are no upfront costs if we represent you.
 You only pay us for our services if you recover compensation.
 You can reach us anytime, 24/7.

 There are many factors to consider when trying to determine if you may have a viable truck accident claim.
 In a free consultation, our attorneys can review your accident to determine if there is a case.
 For example, we can determine if the truck driver or another party was negligent and whether this careless behavior caused the accident.

 Our attorneys have many years of combined experience proving negligence through an insurance claim or personal injury lawsuit on behalf of injury victims.

 There are four elements of negligence that must be proven to recover compensation:

 - The other party owed you a duty of care – he or she had a legal duty to act as a reasonable person would under similar circumstances to refrain from causing you harm.

 - The other party breached this duty of care by failing to act in a safe and reasonable manner.

 - The other party’s breach of duty resulted in your injuries, and they would not have otherwise happened.

 - The other party’s breach of duty caused you to suffer damages, such as medical bills and lost wages.